godiard/pack_act/README.md

 Limitations
 -----------

-* Need modify to work as James proposed with a branch instead of in a separated directry
+* Need modify to work as James proposed with a branch instead of in a separated directry.
+* Activities with binary files (Paint).